WasatchPhotonics/ENLIGHTEN/docs/ARCHITECTURE.md

 - `EnlightenPluginBase`: Abstract Base Class (ABC) for all plugins

-- `EnlightenPluginConfiguration`: when a plugin is "connected" (instantiated and loaded), its `get_configuration` method returns this back to the `PluginController` to configure GUI fields and other plugin features
+- `EnlightenPluginConfiguration`: when a plugin is "connected" (instantiated and loaded), its `get_configuration` method returns an object of this class back to the `PluginController` to configure GUI fields and other features.

 - `EnlightenPluginField`: the back-end datatype and field configuration which generates an on-screen `PluginFieldWidget`